 The Program in Japanese Studies coordinates a variety of campus offerings dealing with the language, history, culture, and political economy of Japan.
 The program is especially strong in the area of modern and contemporary Japan.
 In addition to courses availabe in the Departments of Anthropology, Economics, History, Linguistics, Literature, Music, Political Science, Sociology, Theatre and Dance and Visual Arts, qualified undergraduates may also enroll in Japan-related courses in the Graduate School of International Relations and Pacific Studies with consent of instructors.

-Japanese Language Placement Testing is offered online or in person (please e-mail firstname.lastname@example.org for more information)
+Japanese Language Placement Testing is now offered online.
+E-mail email@example.com for more information.

-The 2013-14 Joseph Naiman Graduate Fellowship in Japanese Studies
+The 2016-17 Joseph Naiman Graduate Fellowship in Japanese Studies

 We are now accepting applications for the Naiman Fellowship.
 Application deadline is May 13, 2016.
 Please see the Graduate page for the details.

 Congratulations to Dylan Yokoyama, Laura Lee, and Jialing "Christena" Si!

 Are you interested in taking a Japanese language course at UCSD?